Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 The instantiation of specific group driver or xleaf driver is completely data driven based on meta data (mostly in device tree format) found through VSEC capability and inside firmware files, such as platform xsabin or user xclbin file.
-The root driver manages life cycle of multiple group drivers, which, in turn, manages multiple xleaf drivers.
-This allows a single set of driver code to support all kinds of subsystems exposed by different shells.
+The root driver manages the life cycle of multiple group drivers, which, in turn, manages multiple xleaf drivers.
+This allows a single set of drivers to support all kinds of subsystems exposed by different shells.
 The difference among all these subsystems will be handled in xleaf drivers with root and group drivers being part of the infrastructure and provide common services for all leaves